• Share this on:

 Egypt

 Egypt is a strongly emerging African destination for software development offshoring.
-Its time zone (GMT+2) partly overlaps with Western and Northern Europe, eliminating the time differences generally associated with offshoring.
-The country ranks 15th in the GSLI, with considerable investments in infrastructure and cybersecurity boosting its business environment performance.
-The government’s Digital Egypt project strives to transform Egypt into a digital society and build a strong digital economy, based in infrastructure and legislation.
+Its time zone (GMT+2) partly overlaps with western and northern Europe, eliminating the time differences generally associated with offshoring.
+The country ranks 23rd in the GSLI; this is 8 places lower than in 2021.
+This is mainly due to a lack of digital focus.
+The country aimed to invest heavily in IT, but so far it has not led to good results.

-The country is home to a large technically educated workforce, skilled in English, Arabic, French, German and other European languages.
-With a score of 77%, the quality of Egyptian software developers is ranked 41st, between India and China.
-As buyers become more familiar with the country as a sourcing destination, this rating could well improve.
+The labour costs are rising, the Egyptian currency is not doing very well and public debt has grown significantly in the past few years.
+But the country is home to a large technically-educated workforce that is skilled in English, Arabic, French, German and other European languages.
+With a score of more than 69%, the quality of Egyptian software developers is ranked 42nd, between New Zealand and South Africa.
 The hourly software development rates in Egypt are relatively low; comparable to Asia.

 Tips: